Picton Monument, Carmarthen: Original monument

 Within a few years, the monument became dilapidated.
 The sculpted bas-reliefs proved "unable to withstand Carmarthen's inclement weather", according to local antiquarians.
 Although Baily made replacements, they were never put up.
-The entire pillar was taken down in 1846.
+The entire pillar was taken down in 1846 by Mainwaring's foreman, David James.
 In the 1970s, the replacement sculptures were rediscovered in Johnstown and are now displayed in Carmarthenshire County Museum.

 Current monument

 After demolition of the first monument, a new structure honouring Picton was commissioned from the architect F Fowler.
 The foundation stone was laid on Monument Hill in 1847.
 It is inscribed in raised capital letters: "Picton born August 24, 1758 Fell at Waterloo June 18, 1815" on two sides and the names of his battles on the other two sides: Busaco, Badajos, Vittoria, Orthes, Toulouse, and Waterloo.

 The structure was listed in 1981 (Cadw reference 9503).

 In 1984, the top section was declared unsafe and taken down.
 Four years later, the whole monument was rebuilt stone-by-stone on stronger foundations.